Thesis Submission Heading link

 Policy on Non-English Theses and Dissertations

 Theses and dissertations should be submitted in English (excluding quotes in another language).
 On occasion, other languages may be used when there are sound academic reasons.
-Read the Gradaute College Policy on non-English Theses and Dissertations.
 The title page and abstract must always be in English.

 If the primary literature on a subject matter is in another language, and the thesis or dissertation addresses a community of scholars who publish in a language other than English, a student may elect to write the thesis/dissertation in that language at the discretion of the student’s department, provided that all committee members read the language and support its use in the dissertation.
 Approval of the Director of Graduate Studies from the student’s program is required.
 All theses/dissertations must include an abstract and title page in English.
 A second title page in the language of the thesis/dissertation may be included or the English title page may also include the title in the dissertation language underneath the English title.